niccololampa/cyber-security-notes/pico-ctf/keygenme-py/README.md

 ## keygenme-py Solution

-This is the solution for [picoCTF's keygenme-py challenge](https://play.picoctf.org/practice/challenge/121?page=2)
+This is the solution for [picoCTF's keygenme-py challenge](https://play.picoctf.org/practice/challenge/121?page=2) revese engineeering problem.

 ![Screenshot 2024-04-06 at 12 00 23 AM](https://github.com/niccololampa/cyber-security-notes/assets/37615906/e95f0ea9-5fa3-443a-aea2-c14442dd4dbb)

+This problem was taken from the picoCTF 2021 and the solution will be discussed below.
+So proceed with caution.

 Let's download the `keygenme-trial.py`